LIST: 35 Must-Visit Historical Places in the Philippines

 Intramuros, Manila

 400 years ago, Intramuros was the Spaniards’ military and political base in Asia.
-Also called the “Walled City,” huge 4.5km walls were used as defenses from invaders and disasters.
-It’s now one of the most famous historical tourist destinations in Manila, where you can learn about the history of the Philippines.
-Discover gateways, watch cultural performances, and other historical spots in the old district of Intramuros.
+Also called the “Walled City,” the city was protected by huge 4.5km walls as defenses against invaders and disasters.
+It’s now one of Manila’s most famous historical tourist destinations, where you can learn about the history of the Philippines.
+Discover gateways, watch cultural performances, and visit other historic sites in Intramuros.

 Cagsawa Ruins, Albay

-The church tower you can see from the Cagsawa Ruins was what was left of the Cagsawa Church.
+The church tower you can see from the Cagsawa Ruins is all that remains of the Cagsawa Church.
 In 1636, it was destroyed by Dutch pirates and rebuilt in 1724.
-However, the church was destroyed again by the Mayon Volcano eruption.
+However, the church was destroyed again by the eruption of Mayon Volcano.
 Though the church has not been rebuilt, the current site is still as glorious, thanks to the perfect cone-shaped Mount Mayon in the background.

 - Address: Brgy.
 Busay, Daraga, Albay